19hours/sg-statutes/Acts/Tobacco (Control of Advertisements and Sale) Act.md

 ### Power to enter premises and inspect and seize advertisements, products, vending machines and documents

-26\.—(1) The Chief Executive or an authorised officer may, at all reasonable hours, exercise the following powers:
+26\.—(1) The Chief Executive or an authorised officer may, for an enforcement purpose, do all or any of the following:

-(a) he may, for the purpose of ascertaining whether any offence under this Act has been committed, inspect any advertisement, tobacco product or imitation tobacco product or vending machine and enter any premises;
+(a) inspect at all reasonable hours any advertisement, tobacco product or imitation tobacco product, vending machine, document, material, article or equipment;

+(b) at any time and without warrant enter and search any premises that the Chief Executive or authorised officer reasonably suspects are being used for or in connection with the commission of an offence under this Act;

+(c) at any time and without warrant stop, board and search any conveyance that the Chief Executive or authorised officer reasonably suspects is being used for or in connection with the commission of an offence under this Act;

-(b) if he has reasonable cause to suspect that an offence under this Act has been committed, he may, for the purpose of ascertaining whether it has been committed, require any person carrying on a trade or business or employed in connection with a trade or business to produce any books or documents relating to the trade or business and may take copies of, or of any entry in, any such books or documents;
+(d) require any person carrying on a trade or business or employed in connection with a trade or business to produce, at a reasonable hour, any book, document or material relating to the trade or business and may take copies of, or of any entry in, any such book, document or material;

-(c) if he has reasonable cause to believe that an offence under this Act has been committed, he may seize and detain any advertisement, tobacco product or imitation tobacco product or vending machine for the purpose of ascertaining, by testing or otherwise, whether the offence has been committed;
+(e) seize any advertisement, tobacco product or imitation tobacco product, vending machine, document, material or article —

+(i) for the purpose of ascertaining, by testing or otherwise, whether an offence under this Act has been committed; or

-(d) he may seize and detain any advertisement, tobacco product or imitation tobacco product, vending machine or document which he has reason to believe may be required as evidence in proceedings for an offence under this Act; and
+(ii) which the Chief Executive or authorised officer has reason to believe may be required as evidence in proceedings for the offence;

-(e) he may, for the purpose of exercising his powers under this subsection to seize any advertisement, tobacco product or imitation tobacco product or vending machine, but only if and to the extent that it is reasonably necessary in order to secure that the provisions of this Act are duly observed, require any person having authority to do so to break open any container or open any vending machine and, if that person does not comply with the requirement, he may do so himself.
+(f) for the purposes of paragraph (e), require any person having authority to do so to break open any container or open any vending machine and, if that person does not comply with the requirement, the Chief Executive or authorised officer may do so himself.

-[4/2001]

-[17/2010]
+[Act 9 of 2016 wef 01/08/2016]

-(2) The Chief Executive or an authorised officer may, if he has reasonable cause to believe that an offence under section 3(1) has been committed in respect of an advertisement relating to any tobacco product —
+(2) The Chief Executive or an authorised officer may, if he has reasonable cause to believe that an offence under section 3(1) has been committed in respect of an unauthorised advertisement —

 (a) require the person reasonably suspected of committing the offence to remove the advertisement from the view of members of the public; and